Oh no, you binged, it happened again! You find yourself in a binge, filled with regret and guilt after eating and you just don’t know what to do next.

 What to do after a Binge: Final Thoughts

-It’s important to remember that no matter how many times you feel like you failed, you can pick yourself up with kindness and keep going.
-Striving for perfection when it comes to overcoming binge eating, won’t help your food relationship in the long term – progress does!
+t’s important to remember that no matter how many times you feel like you failed, you can pick yourself up with kindness and keep going.
+Striving for perfection when it comes to overcoming binge eating, won’t help create a balanced relationship with food in the long term – progress does!

 Keep going, I’m rooting for you! 🎉